Qiskit/qiskit/docs/how_to/compose_quantum_circuits.rst

 Using the :meth:`~.QuantumCircuit.append` method
 ------------------------------------------------

-In order to join two circuits with :meth:`~.QuantumCircuit.append`, you need to specify the circuit you want to add and the qubits and classical bits (if there are any) into which you want the circuit to be inserted.
+In order to join two circuits with :meth:`~.QuantumCircuit.append`, you need to specify the circuit you want to add, as well as the qubits and classical bits (if there are any) onto which you want the circuit to be applied.

-Different from :meth:`~.QuantumCircuit.compose`, this method modifies the circuit to which it is applied instead of returning a new circuit.
+Different from :meth:`~.QuantumCircuit.compose`, this method modifies the circuit it is applied to, instead of returning a new circuit.

 .. testcode::